 1. She knows good things come from IKEA

 Miss M loves her bedroom, especially when it is clean.
 She walks around and tells me just how “beautiful” everything is, especially those things that she helped pick out or make.
 Many of these came from IKEA.
 She has the Minnen bed, the Hemnes chest of drawers and the Strandmon armchair.
 Other things that she uses regularly also came from IKEA, such as pink drinking glasses and pink frames for her artwork.

 In her eyes, these things are beautiful, because they are pink, but especially because she helped pick them out.
 This also necessarily means that my child loves IKEA: these things contribute to her love of IKEA as a place to find beautiful (pink) things.

 I don’t know if this is a reflection of our home or IKEA’s clever product placement and displays, but Miss M feels at home at IKEA.
 Admittedly, we have many things from IKEA and there is definitely something positive about familiarity.
 She likes to go around pointing out products and declaring “that’s my bed” or “that’s my kitchen” – even though it has been hacked, Miss M still recognises the Duktig play kitchen.
 The cocooning lagom* that IKEA sells has got Miss M hooked.

 *There have been whole books written about lagom, which seems to be the new lifestyle buzz word.
 It is a Swedish word meaning roughly “not too little, not too much” and is a lifestyle that encourages balance and mindfulness in everything you do.
 It combines cosiness and comfort with practicality and sustainability.
-While IKEA could use a bit more lagom with their packaging, they have been promoting a lagom lifestyle for decades.
-There are even IKEA live lagom groups.

 3. She views IKEA as source of craft supplies